jasonrdunne/Exoot-Public/index.markdown

 3. Return to town to process the loot/experience accumulated from the adventure

 ### General Gameplay Loop Details
  - The town vs wilderness dichotomy: a system of tension and relief.
 In the wilderness, dangerous foes and creatures roam about.
-Players have limited ability to heal away from towns, which means a careless blunder can put them in a bad situation.
+Players have limited ability to heal away from town, which means a careless blunder can put them in a bad situation.
 I think this dichotomy is the secret sauce behind making exploration fun.
 A player who has no reason to return to town feels no thrill about being far away from it.
 In contrast, a player who is running low on health in the depths of a dungeon is grappling with two opposing forces: fear of running out of health versus the burning desire to discover what loot awaits at the end.
-Barely surviving a dangerous encounter by the skin of their teeth and then stumbling through the door of a warm inn is the sought-after scenario.
+Barely surviving a dangerous encounter by the skin of your teeth and then stumbling through the door of a warm inn is the sought-after scenario.
  - Character builds are comprised of stats, active skills, passive skills, and gear choices.
 The intention for these systems is to be easy to understand, yet the intricate relationship between them enables for a wide range of outputs, i.e. many *interesting* resultant playstyles
  - Enemy encounters aim to feel like a puzzle.
 The player's build is akin to their toolset, and they are expected to utilize each tool creatively & to its maximum potential to solve the encounter
  - Soft barriers allows for even craftier players to get ahead (refer to the mentalities section)